-Deadlines and entry into force\Modified\

-Updated: 27 May 2019 Updated: 15 November 2019 Updated: 28 May 2020 Updated: 26 February 2021
+Deadlines and entry into force \Modified\ Date of first publication: 31 January 2019 Updated: 27 May 2019 Updated: 15 November 2019 Updated: 28 May 2020 Updated: 26 February 2021 Updated: 19 November 2021

-- (a) As of when will the new "ESMA" templates need to be reported made available? - (b) When will the first data submission be due after this date and what are the provisions for data cut-off dates associated with this data submission? - (c) When will ESMA begin registering Securitisation Repositories and how is reporting carried out until then? - (d) Once at least one securitisation repository has been registered by ESMA, must reporting entities re-report already-reported information to that repository or repositories?
+(a) As of when will the new "ESMA" templates need to be made available?

+(b) When will the first data submission be due after this date and what are the provisions for data cut-off dates associated with this data submission?

+(c) When will ESMA begin registering Securitisation Repositories and how is reporting carried out until then?

+(d) Once at least one securitisation repository has been registered by ESMA, must reporting entities re-report already-reported information to that repository or repositories?

+(e) According to the third subparagraph of Article 7(1) of SECR "The information described in points (a) and (e) of the first subparagraph shall be made available simultaneously each quarter at the latest one month after the due date for the payment of interest or, in the case of ABCP transactions, at the latest one month after the end of the period the report covers".
+What is the relevant reference date for a synthetic non-ABCP securitisation on which a credit protection premium is paid rather than interests?

 (a) As of the 23 September 2020, the new "ESMA" templates will need to be made available in accordance with Article 7 of the Securitisation Regulation.
-For information about how reporting is carried out until ESMA has registered its first Securitisation Repository, please see point (c) of this Q&A. The information in Articles (7)(1) and 17(2)(a) of the Securitisation Regulation will need to be reported using the templates in the draft ITS on disclosure from the date on which the ITS, after being adopted by the European Commission, starts to apply.
-For the time being, reporting entities are invited to refer to the statement made by the Joint Committee of the European Supervisory Authorities, available here: https://esas-jointcommittee.europa.eu/Publications/Statements/JC Statement Securitisation CRA3 templates plus CRR2 final ndf

-(b) The third subparagraph of Article 7(1) of the Securitisation Regulation requires underlying exposures and investor reports to be made available simultaneously each quarter, at the latest one month after the interest payment date.
+For information about how reporting is carried out until ESMA has registered its first Securitisation Repository, please see point (c) of this Q&A. (b) The third subparagraph of Article 7(1) of the Securitisation Regulation requires underlying exposures and investor reports to be made available simultaneously each quarter, at the latest one month after the interest payment date.
 For ABCP securitisations, such information is required on a monthly basis.
 In addition, information on inside information or significant events must be made available at the same time as the underlying exposure and investor reports (see also question 5.15.6 below).

-In addition, Article 10 of the draft-RTS on disclosure sets out the timeliness provisions on the 'data cutoff date', i.e. no more than two calendar months prior to the submission date for all information in the Annexes, with the exception of the 'programme information' and 'tests/events/triggers information' sections of Annex 13 and Annex 15 (no more than one calendar month).
-The following tables provide illustrations of the expected submission deadlines for the disclosure templates as per the draft-RTS and ITS on disclosure, assuming that the templates begin to be required as of a hypothetical date of 01 January 2019 (which is used purely for illustrative purposes).
+In addition, Article 10 of the RTS on disclosure sets out the timeliness provisions on the 'data cut-off date', i.e. no more than two calendar months prior to the submission date for all information in the Annexes, with the exception of the 'programme information' and 'tests/events/triggers information' sections of Annex 13 and Annex 15 (no more than one calendar month).
+The following tables provide illustrations of the expected submission deadlines for the disclosure templates as per the RTS and ITS on disclosure, assuming that the templates begin to be required as of a hypothetical date of 01 January 2019 (which is used purely for illustrative purposes).